The MSU Women's Center

 What is the Women's Center?

 The MSU Women's Center is a department in the division of Student Success and was created to promote greater responsiveness to the needs of university women.
 Our focus is to empower women and create an equitable campus environment by offering educational programs to the university population about gender and women's issues.
-The Center is open to all students, staff, faculty, and community members, male and female.
+The Center is open to all students, staff, faculty, and community members of all genders.
 The Center is physically accessible and a place for students to stop by, relax, and explore their concerns, issues, and options through information and conversation.
 Campus and community members are encouraged to become involved in the Center through work-study, volunteer, and internship positions.

 Hours of operation are Monday through Friday from 9:00 a.m. to 4:00 p.m. during the academic year when classes are in session.